Multiplicity and regularity of periodic solutions for a class of degenerate semilinear wave equations: Introduction

 where the $\mu_l$ are the eigenvalues of $\partial_t^2-\partial_x^2$ and have multiplicity one.
 Rearranging the eigenvalues this way is possible because all the non-zero eigenspaces of $\partial_t^2-\partial_x^2$ have finite multiplicity.
 The $\mu_l\rightarrow+\infty$ as $l\rightarrow+\infty$ and denote by $e_l$ the corresponding eigenfunctions, and we define the spaces

 For the Galerkin procedure we define the spaces

 which are employed in the minimax procedure.

 We start by following the procedure of \cite{R82} for perturbation problems by proving some properties of the functional $I_\beta$.
 The difference here is that additionally we show that the constants involved in all the proof are independent of $\beta$ to prepare for passing to the limit as $\beta\rightarrow 0$. \begin{lem} Suppose that $u$ is a critical point of $I_\beta$.
-Then there is a constant $a_6$ depending on $s,f$ but independent of $\beta$ such that \be \int_Q|u|^{s+1}dxdt\leq a_6\int_QI_\beta^2(u)+1dxdt \ee \end{lem}
+Then there is a constant $a_6$ depending on $s,f$ but independent of $\beta$ such that \be \int_Q\frac{|u|^{s+1}}{s+1}dxdt\leq a_6[I_\beta^2(u)+1]^{\frac{1}{2}} \ee \end{lem} Proof: